-Subject (Course): The Economic Area of the Western Christian Civilization.
+Subject (Course): The Economic Area of the Western Christian Civilisation.
 Syllabus:

-Subject Description - The Economic Area of the Western Christian Civilization.
+Subject Description: The Economic Area of the Western Christian Civilisation.
 Economic Integration.

 From the point of view of culture and economic integration; we can identify three distinct economic and cultural areas: the European, the American, and Oceania.